 Thanks to the generosity of our donors and supporters, we’re funding lifesaving research in lymphoma, from basic biology to prevention to treatment and to survivorship.
 And with continued support, this scientific research will continue.

-Our research funding focuses on an organization CSF has funded from its inception in 2010 – The International Lymphoma Radiation Oncology Group (ILROG).
+Our research funding focuses on an organization CCF has funded from its inception in 2010 – The International Lymphoma Radiation Oncology Group (ILROG).

-Last year the Connecticut Sports Foundation provided over $100 thousand dollars to cancer research.
+Last year the Connecticut Cancer Foundation provided over $125,000 dollars to cancer research.